ion1/acme-zero-one/acme-one/README.md

   For all dependencies `a`,

   ```
-  acme-zero , a = a , acme-zero = acme-zero
+  acme-zero , a = acme-zero
+  a , acme-zero = acme-zero
   ```

   Depending on [`acme-zero`][acme-zero] in addition has the same effect as